 Lüftlmalerei, or the artistic facades of Garmisch-Partenkirchen and other towns in Southern Germany, can be seen almost everywhere.
 The murals mostly depict the profession of the house owner or their patron saints.

 What’s more interesting?
 In Ludwigstrasse, most buildings are constructed plain and flat, but they don’t look like that!
-Some murals in Ludwigstrasse apply trompe-l’œil, a visual illusion that tricks the eyes to perceive the images as a 3D object.
+Some murals apply trompe-l’œil, a visual illusion that tricks the eyes to perceive the images as 3D objects.

 Ludwigstrasse is really a fascinating street, and for art enthusiast travelers, this is definitely your reason why you would visit Garmisch-Partenkirchen.